Introduction

 Certifications can be helpful, but they are not a requirement to begin learning or exploring tech.
 Many people start with free or low-cost resources, build practical skills, and only pursue certifications later when they align with a specific role or career path.
 What matters most early on is understanding the fundamentals and applying what you learn consistently.

-Closing Bridge Sentence
+Closing the Bridge

 Understanding what tech is not can be just as important as knowing what it is.
 Once these myths are out of the way, it becomes much easier to see the realistic and accessible paths available for beginners entering the industry.